Vyral/sam-levy/_posts/2021-06-01-tips-for-winning-against-multiple-offers.md

 You could also write the seller a “love letter” where you talk about your family and how much you like the home.
 You could even make a video and send it to them.

-If you have any questions for me about buying a home in Phoenix or real estate in general, don’t hesitate to reach out via phone or email.
+If you have any questions for me about buying a home in Phoenix or real estate in general, please don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.